Avunu/automated_subscriptions/README.md

-## Automated Subscriptions

-Auto-billing with ERPNext Subscriptions using Frappe Payments
+## Automated Subscriptions for ERPNext / Frappe Payments

+This app autogenerates a Payment Request for every submitted Sales Invoice that's associated with a Subscription.

+For Payment Gateways that support pre-authorization (such as GoCardless), this is sufficient to process subscription payments based on an existing Mandate and the Sales Invoice amount.

 #### License